 1999: Steven L. Nock, University of Virginia, Marriage and Men’s Lives.
 Oxford University Press.
 1998.

-1998: Donna Franklin, Loma Linda University, Enduring Inequality: The Structural Transformation of the African American Family.
+1998: Donna Franklin, Loma Linda University, Ensuring Inequality: The Structural Transformation of the African American Family.
 Oxford University Press.
-1997.

 1997: John R. Logan and Glenna Spitze, State University of New York, Albany, Family Ties: Enduring Relationships Between Parents and Their Children.
 Temple University Press.
 1996.

-1995: Sara McLanahan and Gary Sandefur, University of Michigan, Growing Up with a Single Parent: What Hurts What Helps.
+1995 Honorable Mention: Sara McLanahan and Gary Sandefur, University of Wisconsin, Madison, Growing Up with a Single Parent: What Hurts What Helps.
 Harvard University Press.
 1994.

-1994: Gay C. Kitson, University of Akron, Portrait of Divorce: Adjustment to Marital Breakdown.
-The Guilford Press.
+1994: Gay C. Kitson iwth William M. Holmes, University of Akron, Portrait of Divorce: Adjustment to Marital Breakdown.
+Guilford Press.
 1992.

 1992: A.F.
-Robertson, Beyond the Family: The Social Organization of Reproduction.
-University of Chicago Press.
+Robertson, University of California, San Diego, Beyond the Family: The Social Organization of Reproduction.
+University of California Press.
 1991.

-1989: Steven Ruggles, Prolonged Connections: The Rise of the Extended Family in Nineteenth Century England and America.
+1989: Steven Ruggles, University of Minnesota, Prolonged Connections: The Rise of the Extended Family in Nineteenth Century England and America.
 University of Wisconsin Press.
 1987.

 1988: Frank Furstenberg, J. Brooks-Gunn, and S. Philip Morgan, University of Pennsylvania, Adolescent Mothers in Later Life.
 Cambridge University Press.
 1987.